hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ) -> ErrorCode {}

 /// Create Credential Request according to the AnonCreds specification
-/// It can be either Indy styled or W3C adopted depending on the answer for Q1
+/// It can be either legacy styled or W3C adopted depending on the answer for Q1
-/// If Indy styled credential to be used, it should indicate that credential in W3C AnonCreds form will be issued as the result.
+/// If legacy styled credential to be used, it should indicate that credential in W3C AnonCreds form will be issued as the result.
-///
-/// TO DISCUSS: Should we convert/adopt Credential Request for W3C form?
 ///
 /// Even if we do not change Credential Request message itself we start from using a separate set of API functions
 ///